elerdg/ASR-for-low-resource-languages/README.md

 * fine-tune wav2vec2-xls-r training jointly two different languages
 * test the fine-tuned model
 * test the fine-tuned model incorporating an n-gram language model

+The tokenizers contain the vocabularies for the langauges:
+* Italian
+* Arabic
+* Galician
+* Romansh Vallader